 Pencil Crashed and my files are unusable / corrupted!

-A proper crash recovery has already been put in our development plan, we won’t let you wait too long!
+A proper crash recovery has already been put in our development plans, we won’t let you wait too long!

 We are looking for ways to optimize Pencil2D, but improving your computer is paramount for any graphics creation software.
 Meanwhile please read the following advice to prevent losing work when experiencing similar issues: